Last Revision Date: April 1, 2023

 Voluntary provision of Personal Data and consequences of non-provision: The provision of your Personal Data to us is voluntary and will usually be a necessary requirement in order to enter into a contract with us and to enable us to fulfil our contractual obligations towards you.
 You are under no statutory obligation to provide your Personal Data to us; however, if you decide not to provide us with your Personal Data, we will not be able to conclude a contractual relationship with you and to fulfil our contractual obligations towards you.

-We disclose your Personal Data to other entities within the KLDiscovery group, in order to fulfil our contractual obligations towards you or for legitimate business purposes (including providing Services to you and operating our Websites) in accordance with applicable law.In addition, we disclose your Personal Data to:
+We disclose your Personal Data to other entities within the KLDiscovery group, in order to fulfil our contractual obligations towards you or for legitimate business purposes (including providing Services to you and operating our Websites) in accordance with Applicable Privacy Laws.In addition, we disclose your Personal Data to:

 - you, and where appropriate, your appointed representatives, or if we are providing Services to your employer, your employer;